The number of multiplicity-free primitive ideals associated with the rigid nilpotent orbits: Introduction

 If $\g$ is classical and $e$ is special rigid, then it follows from \cite{McG} that one of the Duflo realisations of the multiplicity-free primitive ideal in $\mathcal{X}_{\mathcal O}$ is obtained by using the Arthur--Barbasch--Vogan recipe described above.
 By \cite[Theorem~A]{Pr14}, this result continues to hold for the special rigid nilpotent orbits in exceptional Lie algebras.
 (It is worth mentioning here that all nilpotent elements listed in Table\ref{t:orbittable} are non-special.)
 It was also proved in \cite{Pr14} that for any orbit $\O$ listed in Table~\ref{t:orbittable} the set $\mathcal{X}_\O$ contains (at least) two multiplicity-free primitive ideals and their Duflo realisations $I(\Lambda)$ and $I(\Lambda')$ were found in all cases by using a method described by Losev in \cite[5.3]{Lo3}.

-It should be stressed at this point that in the case of rigid nilpotent orbits in exceptional Lie algebras the set $\mathcal{E}$ was first investigated by Goodwin--R{\"o}hrle--Ubly \cite{GRU} and Ubly \cite{U} who relied on a specially designed GAP programme.
+It should be stressed at this point that in the case of rigid nilpotent orbits in exceptional Lie algebras the set $\mathcal{E}$ was first investigated by Goodwin--R{\"o}hrle--Ubly \cite{GRU} and Ubly \cite{U} who relied on some custom GAP code.
 In particular, it was checked in \cite{GRU} that $|\mathcal{E}|=2$ for all orbits in types ${\rm G}_2$, ${\rm F}_4$ and ${\rm E}_7$ listed in Table~\ref{t:orbittable}.
-After \cite{GRU} was submitted Ubly has improved the GAP programme and was able to check that $|\mathcal{E}|=2$ for the nilpotent orbit in type with Bala--Carter label ${\rm A}_3+{\rm A}_1$ in type ${\rm E}_8$; see \cite{U}.
+After \cite{GRU} was submitted Ubly has improved the GAP code and was able to check that $|\mathcal{E}|=2$ for the nilpotent orbit in type with Bala--Carter label ${\rm A}_3+{\rm A}_1$ in type ${\rm E}_8$; see \cite{U}.
 This left open the two largest rigid nilpotent orbits (of dimension $202$) in Lie algebras of type ${\rm E}_8$.

 The main result of this paper is the following:

 {\bf Theorem~A.} {\it If $e$ lies in a nilpotent orbit $\O$ listed in Table~\ref{t:orbittable} then $|\mathcal{E}|=|\mathcal{E}^\Gamma|=2$.
 Consequently, the set $\mathcal{X}_\O$ contains two multiplicity-free primitive ideals.}